 - Consider probiotics.
 Probiotics (dietary supplements containing potentially beneficial bacteria or yeast) have been shown to reduce the risk of NEC and other conditions in very low birth weight infants.

 All infants with NEC need to be treated with medicines and therapy.
 Some infants will need surgery to repair the intestine.
 Medical professionals also administer other treatments to babies with NEC, which could include these:

 - insertion of a tube through the nose into the stomach to remove air and fluid from the stomach and intestine

 - antibiotics to treat or prevent infection

 - frequent examinations and X-rays of the abdomen

-The baby also will be monitored closely during treatment so ask your health provider for advice on how best to care for and bond with your baby during this time.
+The baby will also be monitored closely during treatment, so ask your health provider for advice on how best to care for and bond with your baby during this time.